-With Cigna Telehealth Connection, employees can get the care they need - including most prescriptions - for a wide range of minor conditions.
-They can connect with a board-certified doctor when, where and how it works best for them - via video or phone - without having to leave home or work.
+Cigna Telehealth Connection provides care-including most prescriptions-for a wide range of minor conditions.
+Patients can connect with a board-certified doctor when, where, and how it works best for them-via video or phone-without having to leave home or work.

-- Choose When Day or night, weekdays, weekends and holidays.
+Choose when - Day or night, weekdays, weekends, and holidays.

-- Choose Where At home, work or on the go.
+Choose where - At home, at work, or on the go.

-- Choose How Phone or video chat.
+Choose how - Phone or video chat.

-- Choose WhoAmwell or - Amwell or MDLIVE doctors.